ourapproach/ZNAX/read.md

 ## Datasets
 - For the source domain, well-established, data-rich image classification datasets such as **MNIST**, **CIFAR-10** and **CIFAR-100** are used.
-- For the target domain non-augmented **RFFI dataset** is use which consists of RF samples. **RFFI dataset** can be downloaded from https://ieee-dataport.org/open-access/lorarffidataset
+- For the target domain, non-augmented **RFFI dataset** is use which consists of RF samples. **RFFI dataset** can be downloaded from https://ieee-dataport.org/open-access/lorarffidataset

 ---